What Is a Credit Utilization Ratio?

 Pay down debt over time

-The steps we suggest above may only improve your credit utilization in the short term; improving this factor in the long term requires you to treat debt differently.
-For example, you can make sustained improvements to your credit utilization by paying down debt and using credit cards for purchases less frequently going forward.
+The steps above may only improve your credit utilization in the short term; improving this factor in the long term requires you to treat debt differently.
+You can make sustained improvements to your credit utilization by paying down debt and using credit cards for purchases less frequently going forward.

 FAQ